EconomicsFind a programme

 Professor Helen Simpson, (Professor), Empirical urban economics; Productivity and innovation

-Dr Senay Sokullu, (Lecturer), Econometrics; Empirical industrial organisation; Nonparametric econometrics.
+Dr Senay Sokullu, (Senior Lecturer), Econometrics; Empirical industrial organisation; Nonparametric econometrics.

 Dr Sami Stouli, (Lecturer), Theoretical and applied econometrics